dclelland/Cusp/README.md

 ## Todo

 - [ ] Figure out how to handle passing through the correct-sized `FFTSetup`
-- [ ] Write faster 2D FFT implementation
+- [ ] Write faster 2D FrFT implementation
+- [ ] Fix the DFrFT Hamiltonian calculation for lengths which aren't powers of two

 # Documentation